Share This Guide, Choose Your Platform!

 A change in your official duties

 As a result, you change your duties in terms of your employment and you move to another department or branch.
 In turn, this means you must travel a greater distance to your place of work.

 Therefore, your location changes where you carry out your official duties.
 As a result, you must travel a greater distance to your place of work.

 There is a HMRC relocation expenses time limit in which you have to claim the UK allowance.
 This means there is an official relocation allowance (UK) time limit to meet.
 What’s more, you need to actually incur the expenses and the employer must provide these before the end of the following tax year in which the move arose.
 To sum up, if you relocate in March 2023, the employer must pay you the expenses by 5 April 2024.

 When you change your new primary place of residence, what is a reasonable distance for relocation purposes?
 If we take a closer look, the new residence should be a `reasonable’ daily travel distance from your new work location.
 What’s more, your previous residence should not be a `reasonable’ daily travel distance from your new work location.

-Please note, the tax office does not define what a `reasonable’ travel distance actually is.
-Key to note here, the rules do state that you should take a common-sense approach.
+It is key to note, the tax office does not define what a `reasonable’ travel distance actually is.
+Indeed, the rules do state that you should take a common-sense approach.
 Therefore, this is down to your circumstances to some extent.
 If your journey is 40 miles each way, this may be regarded as a `reasonable’ travel distance.